Chia-Network/chialisp-web/docs/coins_spends_and_wallets.md

 brun <puzzle> <solution>
 ```

-Whenever you want to spend a coin in Chia, you must reveal it's puzzle and the solution you would like to use to run that puzzle.
+Whenever you want to spend a coin in Chia, you must reveal its puzzle and the solution you would like to use to run that puzzle.
 If the puzzle runs without any errors and returns a valid list of **conditions** (more on conditions below) then the spend succeeds and the list of conditions is processed.

 ## Coins